maledias/mlops_zoomcamp_project/README.md

 3. In the project root directory, run `make download_data` to download the data directly from Kaggle.
 This will create a new `data/` directory in your project's root directory.
 4. Setup the development infrastructure
     - IMPORTANT: Make sure that you have a default profile conigured for the AWS CLI, otherwise the following step will not work.
-    - Edit the `terraform/dev/main.tf` file and edit line 16, to give a name to the S3 Bucket used to store the artifacts generated during the project development.
+    - Open the `terraform/dev/main.tf` file and edit line 16, to give a name to the S3 Bucket used to store the artifacts generated during the project development.
 You must follow the S3 Bucket [naming conventions](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucketnamingrules.html).
+    - Now, in the same file, edit line 28, to give a name to the IAM Role that will be created.
     - Run `make create_dev_setup`.
 This will create a new S3 Bucket in your AWS account.
     - Run `make copy_data_to_s3` to copy the data the S3 Bucket just created.
 5. Start the MLFlow server by running `make start_mlflow_server`.